AJRead13/access_refactor_horiseon/README.md

 ## Description
 - The scope of the refactor is to make the site more accessible and to clean up the code in the background to make it easier for new devs to modify.
 - I have built this project to showcase my abilities to stream line existing pages and to increase accessibility for other users
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+- I built this project so that I can showcase my abilities and skills to refactor a webpage.
 - The problems solved during this exercise were the overused repeating code strings that became extraneous.
 Many instances targetting individual elements when the changes made were identical.
 - I have learned how to align html elements with CSS after clearing out and refactoring the code.
 ## Table of Contents (Optional)